analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-user-reports.md

 ### Classified Category Tree and Classified Category

+>  **NOTE:** If you are accessing this information from the AD Internet Orders mapping, go here ->  [Classified Category Tree and Classified Category](informer-mappings-ad-internet-orders#classified-category-tree-and-category)

 These fields exist in the **AD Internet Classified** mapping but are NOT linked to anything.
 However, the individual fields _Category Tree_ and _Category_ exist on the **AD Internet Orders** mapping.
 You can pull these fields in from this mapping and in from the **User Reports** mapping you would get to it by going to the **Internet Order (newer Elan releases)**, which is just the **AD Internet Orders** mapping renamed for this link.

 ![image-20210525153827370](images/informer-mapping-userreports-002.png)